andmagdo/matrix-link-bot/README.md

 As I believe this is bot for chats that are encrypted (either by choice or because it is default on many matrix clients), Requirements.txt by default installs the encryption-enabled Matrix API

+Although I have no clue if this will even work on Windows, on Windows, there is need for the magic binary found here `pip install python-magic-bin`